mushishi78/consequence/README.md

 ## Operations

-* `>>` - Chains a proc/lamda with the result being passed along.
+* `>>` - Chains a proc with the result being passed along.
 If the result is not a `Monad`, it is wrapped up in one.

-* `<<` - The supplied proc/lamda is applied with the result being ignored and the unchanged `Monad` is passed down the chain.
+* `<<` - The supplied proc is applied with the result being ignored and the unchanged `Monad` is passed down the chain.

-If the proc/lamda accepts one argument, it is passed only the `value` of the `Monad`.
+If the proc accepts one argument, it is passed only the `value` of the `Monad`.
 If it accepts two values, it is passed both the `value` and the `Monad`.

-Before being called, the proc/lamda have their `#to_proc` method called.
+Before being called, the proc have their `#to_proc` method called.
 This allows a `Symbol` to be passed in, whose `#to_proc` method sends the symbol as a message to the value of the Monad.

 ## Types